 6. Serve piping hot.
 So, so good!

-Try serving it up with my nutty vegan burger recipe (in the photo above) for the ultimate “All-American” dinner with a healthy twist!
+Try serving it up with the nutty vegan burger recipe (in the photo above) for the ultimate “All-American” dinner with a healthy twist!

 Want help stocking your pantry with Gundry-approved foods?
 Visit the online grocery shop for Dr. G’s personally curated products for the lectin-free lifestyle.
 Click the image to shop now: